montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 the model we fit to the original data from Shebani and Pulvermüller (details explained in Appendix B, see `appendices/`).
 Note that this is a large file and so it is stored via GitHub's LFS system.
-If you clone this repo from git, you might need to download this file explicitly because the repo it just contains a pointer to that file, see https://git-lfs.github.com/.
+If you clone this repo from git, you might need to download this file explicitly because the repo just contains a pointer to that file, see https://git-lfs.github.com/.

 This is also the folder in which the fitted models will be stored if you run the